IELTS Cue Card Sample 311 - Describe a common bird in your country

 If you are living in the UK or even parts of Europe, I’m sure you’ll know this bird already, but even if you don’t I’d be surprised if you hadn’t seen one on a Christmas card or in a Christmas film at some point – they get everywhere.

 [ Written by - Lucy Marris | Careers Adviser (UK), TEFL teacher (Vietnam) ]

 The kingfisher is a common bird in our country and it is really a beautiful bird.
 This bird probably got its name from its habit of catching fishes from the ponds and lakes.

-In a single word this is in my opinion is the most beautiful bird I have ever seen.
-This bird has got red, blue, grayish, yellow and many other color combinations on its father and the tail is usually longer than other birds.
+In a single word, this, in my opinion, is the most beautiful bird I have ever seen.
+This bird has got red, blue, greyish, yellow and many other colour combinations on its father and the tail is usually longer than other birds.
 The keen eyes, the speedy movement and its ability to catch fishes in the blink of eyes make it a very distinguishable bird.
-In our country the bird is very common in urban and village area where lots of ponds, lakes and rivers are available.
+In our country, the bird is very common in urban and village area where lots of ponds, lakes and rivers are available.
 Since it catches fishes, it can be seen near the water mostly.

 Your ability to talk about this Cue Card Topic would enable you to talk about the following Cue Card Topics as well:

 - Describe an animal or a bird in your country.

 - Describe a beautiful creature you know about.